 The Mobility Authority will set the toll rate when the project is closer to opening.
 Currently it is anticipated to be around a $1.00.

-An independent environmental compliance manager will be retained to be present during construction and ensure that, upon completion of construction, all Best Management Practices are implemented and function as designed.
+An independent environmental compliance manager has been hired to monitor construction and ensure that, during and upon completion of construction, all Best Management Practices for environmental protection are implemented and function as designed.